Certificate expiry

 Enter the date you passed your theory test.
 Your certificate is valid for exactly two years — your practical test must be passed on or before the expiry date below.

-The 2-year limit is set in regulation, not policy, and is based on the road-safety argument that theory knowledge and hazard perception skills go stale.
+The 2-year limit is set in regulations, not DVSA policy: regulation 47(6) of the Motor Vehicles (Driving Licences) Regulations 1999 gives a theory test pass certificate a life of two years from the date of the test.
+It is defended on the road-safety argument that theory knowledge and hazard perception skills go stale.
 The Department for Transport refused one-off extensions during the COVID-19 lockdowns of 2020–21 in Great Britain, even though practical tests were suspended for months.
-(Northern Ireland — administered by the DVA, not DVSA — did grant pandemic-era extensions; those are not available in England, Scotland or Wales.)

 DVSA’s booking service enforces the rule automatically: a practical test cannot be booked for a date after the certificate expires.
 If the system shows no available dates inside your window, your only options are to sit a new theory test or to wait for a slot at a different centre.